keidson299/AIForwardDeveloperChallenge/PROJECT_PLAN.md

 # Step 1: AI Tool

 Now to choose an AI tool to utilize through the whole project.
-While I could use mutliple tools, each for a different purpose (ie Claude for code suggestions, CoPilot to connect to the server), I believe that using a singular tool throughout will avoid any mistakes that may come from having to switch between several tools.
-So following that principle, I have chosen to user Github CoPilot as my AI coding tool for this project.
-There are a few I reasons I chose it for this
+While I could use mutliple tools, each for a different purpose (ie Chat-GPT for code suggestions, Claude to connect to the server), I believe that using a singular tool throughout will avoid any mistakes that may come from having to switch between several tools.
+So following that principle, I have chosen to user Github CoPilot with Claude Sonnet 3.5 as my AI coding tool for this project.
+There are a few I reasons I chose this setup for the project:
-project:

 1. It is the tool I am most comfortable using both in terms of total time using, but also with understanding its limitations, letting me know when to step in before things go awry